baya-spec/Simple-Calculator/README.md

 ## Contributors
 This project was developed by:
-Bahiru Gebeyehu
+Bahiru Gebeyehu,,
-Anene Achalu
+Anene Achalu,,
-Bereket Teketel
+Bereket Teketel,,
-Addishiwot Abdisa
+Addishiwot Abdisa,,
-Biniyam Birhanu
+Biniyam Birhanu,,
 Biruk Tibebe
 ## How to Run the Program
 1. Clone the repository: